 Then control the kettlebell back down to the starting position.

-From the starting position, drive through your front right foot, to push your hips forward; pulling your back left toe/hip forward, square and in line with your front right toe/hip.
+From the starting position, drive through your front right foot to push your hips forward, pulling your back left toe/hip forward, square and in line with your front right toe/hip.
 Simultaneously using the momentum from your hips to pull the bell up towards your left shoulder.

-5. Push Up + Reach (Kettlebell Tap)
+Push Up And Reach (Kettlebell Tap)

 Targets: Chest, shoulders, triceps, upper back and core.